stan-dev/projpred/index.md

 The methods implemented in the package are discussed in detail in

-* Juho Piironen, Markus Paasiniemi and Aki Vehtari (2018).
-Projective Inference in High-dimensional Problems: Prediction and Feature Selection. ([preprint](https://arxiv.org/abs/1810.02406)).
+* Juho Piironen, Markus Paasiniemi and Aki Vehtari (2020).
+Projective inference in high-dimensional problems: prediction and feature selection. *Electronic Journal of Statistics*, 14(1): 2155-2197.
+* Alejandro Catalina, Paul-Christian Bürkner and Aki Vehtari (2020).
+Projection Predictive Inference for Generalized Linear and Additive Multilevel Models ([preprint](http://arxiv.org/abs/2010.06994)).

 The projective approach is evaluated in comparison to many other methods in